MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 1. Go to [MyAccount](verifiable-credentials-configure-tenant-quick.md#myaccount-available-now-to-simplify-issuance-of-workplace-credentials), sign in as the test user and issue a `VerifiedEmployee` credential for the user.
 1. Use the [public test app](https://aka.ms/verifiedfacecheck) to present your `VerifiedEmployee` credential using Face Check.

-When the Microsoft Authenticator gets a presentation request including a Face Check, there is an extra item after the credential type the user is asked to share.
-Clicking on that item, the user performs the actual Face Check and can then share the requested credential and the confidence score of the check with the public test app (relying party).
+When the Microsoft Authenticator gets a presentation request including a Face Check, there's an extra item after the credential type the user is asked to share.
+When the user clicks on that item, the actual Face Check is performed and the user can then share the requested credential and the confidence score of the check with the public test app (relying party).
 You could review the results on the Test app.

 ## Get started with Face Check using Request Service API